lse-me314/lse-me314.github.io/README.md

 #### Daily lab exercises

 These are not assessed, but will form the practical materials for each day's labs.
 See these instructions for how to access and work with each day's exercise.

+See https://lse-me314.github.io/instructions for detailed instructions on obtaining and working with each day's lab materials.

 #### Mid-term project